Murder of Liu Mengying: Murder

-While attending Hangzhou National College, Tao had become close with a painting teacher named Liu Wenru (劉文如).
+While attending Hangzhou National College, Tao had become close with a female painting teacher named Liu Wenru (劉文如).
 The two planned to travel to Sichuan together.
-Liu complained that Tao had begun to act cold towards her and accused her of having romantic feelings for Liu Wenru.
-In 1931, Liu allegedly destroyed a gramophone and vase in Tao's room and stated that she wished to kill Liu Wenru.
+Liu Mengying complained that Tao had begun to act cold towards her and accused her of having romantic feelings for Liu Wenru.
+In 1931, Liu Mengying allegedly destroyed a gramophone and vase in Tao's room and stated that she wished to kill Liu Wenru.
 Following the January 28 incident, a 1932 battle in Shanghai between Chinese and Japanese forces, the Hangzhou National College and its dormitories were closed.
-Due to this, Tao and Liu Mengying stayed together at Xu's residence in Hangzhou.
+Tao and Liu Mengying stayed together at Xu's residence in Hangzhou.

-On February 11, 1932, Tao arrived at Xu's residence, and she sent her maid out to buy cold cream.
+On February 11, 1932, Tao returned to Xu's residence.
+Xu was not home, and Tao sent her maid Chen Zhugu out to buy cold cream, leaving Tao and Liu alone.
 Liu urged Tao to stay in Hangzhou for another day or two, as Tao had expressed plans to travel to Shaoxing soon to visit her sick mother.
-Liu accused her again of being romantically involved with Liu Wenru, while Tao maintained that their relationship was platonic.
+As Tao was in the kitchen making tea, Liu accused her again of being romantically involved with Liu Wenru while Tao maintained that their relationship was platonic.
 During the confrontation, Tao stabbed Liu to death with a kitchen knife.
 When the maid returned, she found Liu dead on the ground, naked and with at least ten stab wounds.
-Tao, found wounded and semiconscious besides her, was arrested at the scene.
+Tao, found wounded and semiconscious beside her, was arrested at the scene.
 Liu was twenty at the time of the attack, while Tao was twenty-one.

-Tao accused Liu of having been the one to instigate the violence.
+Tao accused Liu of instigating the violence.
 In a diary entry from prison dated to the day of the incident, she wrote that she had called Liu a demon and enraged her, leading to Liu attempting to attack her with a knife.
-She then grabbed the knife and killed Liu, allegedly then kneeling and kissing her corpse.
+She grabbed the knife and killed Liu, kneeling and kissing her corpse.
+A 1934 description in the newspaper Shen Bao argued that Tao struck first during her argument with Liu, leading Liu to grab a wooden rod to defend herself.
+After a melee which injured both, Liu attempted to flee, but was struck down by Tao.